Returns the nine most-recently memorized portions found during pattern matching. Read-only.

 The value of the $1...$9 properties is modified whenever a successful parenthesized match is made.
 Any number of parenthesized substrings may be specified in a regular expression pattern, but only the nine most recent can be stored.

-The properties of the RegExp object are not available when a program is running in fast mode, the default for JScript.
-To compile a program that uses these properties from a command prompt, you must turn off the fast option by using /fast-.
+Note The properties of the RegExp object are not available when running in fast mode, the default for JScript .NET.
+To compile a program from the command line that uses these properties, you must turn off the fast option by using /fast-.
 It is not safe to turn off the fast option in ASP.NET because of threading issues.